-How to get to Bagan by Plane
+Getting to Bagan by Plane

+If you are getting to Bagan.
 The most comfortable way to get to Bagan is by plane.
 Also it’s the most expensive way.
 There are daily flights from Inle Lake, Yangon and Mandalay to Bagan getting to Nyaung U Airport.
 Prices are around $70-120 USD.

 The airport is close to Nyaung U and taxis will cost around 10000 Kyats to get to Old Bagan and New Bagan.
 Little bit less if you are heading to Nyaung U town where msot of the budget accommodation is.

-How to get to Bagan by Bus
+Getting to Bagan by Bus

+If you are getting to Bagan by bus.
 There are nights buses getting to Bagan from Yangon, Mandalay and Inle Lake.
 Prices are around $10-20 USD you can book them online.

 If you wish more comfort you can hire a private driver for around $70 USD and you will be able to move direct from your hotel in Yangon, Mandalay or Inle Lake to your hotel in Bagan.
 It’s perfect if you are traveling with a few people or you are bringing a lot of luggage.

-How to get to Bagan by Train
+Getting to Bagan by Train

+If you are getting to Bagan by train.
 You can get to Bagan by train from Yangon and Inle Lake but it takes so long.
 We don’t really recommend this option unless you have plenty of time when visiting Bagan.

-How to get to Bagan by Boat
+Getting to Bagan by Boat

+If you are getting to Bagan by boat.
 You can get to Bagan from Mandalay by boat cruising the Irrawaddy River.
 The boats are leaving Mandalay early morning and getting to Bagan around sunset time.
 The boats are running only in peak season from October to April.
 The travel time is around 10 hours.
 Prices are going around $30-40 USD depending of the boat, company and comfort that you want to have with breakfast and lunch included.

-How to ge to Bagan from the Bus Station
+Getting to Bagan from the Bus Station

+If you are getting to Bagan from bus station.
 The Bus Station in Bagan is 20 minutes taxi ride to Old Bagan and little bit less to New Bagan and Nyaung U. Prices to go there by taxi are 9500 Kyats from Old Bagan.
 8500 Kyats from New Bagan and 6000 Kyats if you are staying in Nyaung U where are the most of the hostels and cheap accommodation in Bagan.
 Prices of the taxis are fixed there is a sign where you can check them.
 So drivers will not try to increase the price.

 On the way back Bagan Bus station if you want to get the night bus.
 There is a small bus driving you to the bus stop from hotel and hostels in Bagan.
 It’s included in your bus ticket both of them VIP or local bus!